18 April 2020 | Shared Cultures, Shared Heritage, Shared Responsibility

 Please send the information to: calendrier[at]icomos.org using the format below (please use short sentences to enable a concise presentation and mention “18 April event – your Committee” in the email subject line):

 - Who?
-Organizers
+Organisers

 - What?
-Short presentation of the event
+Short presentation of the activity

 - Where?
-Country, town, address
+Country, town